federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 ###Conclusion

 REST is a language-agnostic style that abstracts over components and allows to build scalable, reusable and relatively lightweight web services.
-Thinking about it, seems that REST is nothing more than a description of the characteristics that made the World Wide Web so popular.
+Thinking about it, it seems that REST is nothing more than a description of the characteristics that made the World Wide Web so popular.

-That of course is encouraging developer from all over the world to comply to these very basic ideas, owned by no one but at the same time used by everyone.
+That of course is encouraging developers from all over the world to comply to these very basic ideas, owned by no one but at the same time used by everyone.

 <img src="http://federicomaffei.github.io/public/images/himym.gif" class="center-image"></img>